thermseekr/esp-24v-16ch/README.md

 ## VERSION HISTORY

 ESP-24V-16CH-V3.2 - Added 4 NTC inputs using an ADS1115 A/D converter with i2c.
 Reduced current on the LEDs, brightness was too high.
 Added series resistor and rerouted clock track for better impedance and ring control.
 Rerouted TX/RX and SCL/SDA tracks for improved signal quality.
-Returnet ESP32 to 16MB version.
+Layers reordered so the ground plane is directly below the top layer.
+Returned ESP32 to 16MB version.

 ESP-24V-16CH-V3.1 - Added AHT20 onboard temperature and humidity sensor for cabinet environment monitoring.
 Replaced ESP32 16MB for 4MB because no stock at JLCPCB.